Donor Profile

 What are the details of the US' ODA budget?

-FY2024 enacted totals for development were US$57.5 billion for non-emergency funding and US$2.5 billion in base-emergency funding.
 The FY2025 budget proposal totals include US$64.4 billion in non-emergency funding.
 The FY2025 budget should have been enacted by September 30, 2024, however, the US instead ran a continuing resolution keeping funding at FY2024 levels until December 20, 2024.
-Significant hurdles at the end of 2024, including the rejection of two proposed continuing resolutions that would have extended funding through March 2025, have left the US budget in limbo.
-As such, it is unclear when final 2025 budget figures will become available.
+Another continuing resolution extended funding through March 2025.
+The Trump administration plans to cut over 90% of USAID's programs, reducing US foreign assistance by nearly $60 billion, primarily impacting USAID (US$54 billion) and State Department grants (US$5.4 billion).

 The US does not have a dedicated ODA budget.
 Rather, the federal budget is divided into budget ‘functions’ that include all spending on an issue, sourced from various appropriations bills.
 Almost all development-related spending is within Budget Function 150, commonly referred to as the IAB, which includes ODA-accountable funding and non - ODA money, such as operating embassies, military assistance, and promotion of US exports.